swiftlang/swift-evolution/proposals/NNNN-no-implicit-copy-bindings.md

     ```

 - Pattern matching operations should also exist to project out of `Optional`
-  values and other enums without consuming the enum:
+  values and other enums without consuming the enum, or project their values
+  for in-place mutation:

     ```
-    @noImplicitCopy let x: Optional = getValue()
+    @noImplicitCopy var x: Optional = getValue()

     if borrow y = x {}

     // We can still use x because we only borrowed its payload

-    switch x {
+    switch &x {
-    case .some(borrow y):
+    case .some(inout z):
+      update(&z)
       break
     }

+    // Again, we can still use x
     use(x)
     ```